Wrinkling and Haefliger structures: Introduction

-In order to state our next results we need to introduce some notation.
-We also need to assume here that $\SR$ is a $\Diff$-invariant relation of order $r$ and dimension $n$.
-This means (see Subsection \ref{ssec:natural} for details) that for each $n$-dimensional manifold $N$ we have a bundle $\Psi \rightarrow N$, endowed with an action of $\Diff(N)$, and a subset of $J^r\Psi$, still denoted by $\SR$, that is invariant under the lift of said action.
-In this case $\Etale\Psi$ also inherits an action of $\Diff(N)$ which is smooth and leaves $\EtSol{N}$ invariant.
+Throughout this section we assume that $\SR$ is a $\Diff$-invariant relation of order $r$ and dimension $n$.
+This means (see \cref{ssec:natural} for details) that over each $n$-dimensional manifold $N$ we have a bundle $\Psi \rightarrow N$, and a subset of $J^r\Psi$, also denoted by $\SR$.
+The bundle $\Psi$ is endowed with an action of the pseudogroup $\Diff_\loc(N)$ of locally defined diffeomorphisms of $N$, and we require $\SR$ to be invariant under this action.
+In this case $\Etale\Psi$ also inherits an action of $\Diff_\loc(N)$ which leaves $\EtSol{N}$ invariant.

+Given a microbundle $E\to M$ of rank $n$ (see \cref{def:MB}), we consider solutions of $\SR$ on the fibers of $E$.
+This defines a family of solutions of $\SR$, parametrized by $M$.
+As discussed in \cref{sec:WhitneyVSEtaleTop}, such a family can be continuous for either the \'etale or the Whitney topology.
+In the former case, we obtain a canonical foliation on the microbundle.
+This motivates us to define $\SR$-microbundles, which are thus generalizations of solutions of $\SR$ on $M$:

-We then consider an $m$-dimensional manifold $M$, with $m$ possibly different from the dimension $n$ in which $\SR$ lives. \begin{definition} A (smooth) \textbf{$\GammaR$-microbundle} on $M$ is a triple $(E,\SF,F)$, where: \begin{itemize} \item[a. ] $E \to M$ is a rank-$n$ vector bundle. \item[b. ] $\SF$ is a germ of codimension-$n$ foliation on $E$, transverse to the fibres of $E$. \item[c. ] $F$ is a germ of transverse $\SR$-structure on $\SF$. \end{itemize} \end{definition} The meaning of the notation $\GammaR$ will become clearer in Subsection \ref{ssec:introGamma} below.
+\begin{definition} Let $M$ be an $m$-dimensional manifold and let $\SR$ be a $\Diff$-invariant differential relation of dimension $n$.
+An \textbf{$\SR$-microbundle} on $M$ is a triple $(E,\SF,F)$, where: \begin{itemize} \item $E \to M$ is a microbundle of rank $n$, \item $\SF$ is a germ of a codimension-$n$ foliation on $E$ along $M$, transverse to the fibers of $E$, and \item $F$ is a family of germs of solutions on the fibers of $E$ along $M$, that is continuous for the \'etale topology and invariant under the holonomy of $\SF$. \end{itemize} \end{definition}

-If we drop $F$, we obtain a Haefliger microbundle $(E,\SF)$ in the classic sense \cite{Haef1,Haef2}; it has nothing to do with $\SR$.
-We define its \textbf{singular locus} to be the subset in which $M$ fails to be transverse to $\SF$.
-If the singular locus is empty, we say that $(E,\SF)$ is \textbf{regular}.
-The geometry is introduced via $F$, which is a solution of $\SR$ over the leaf space of $\SF$.
-Do note that this only makes sense due to $\Diff$-invariance.
-Transverse $\SR$-structures are introduced in Definition \ref{def:transverseStructure}.
+If we drop $F$, we obtain a foliated microbundle $(E,\SF)$ that has nothing to do with $\SR$ and is classically known as a Haefliger microbundle \cite{Haef1,Haef2}.
+The geometry is introduced via $F$, which we can think of as a solution of $\SR$ over the leaf space of $\SF$.
+This only makes sense due to $\Diff$-invariance as we will explain in \cref{sec:prelimFolTransvStr}, when we discuss transverse $\SR$-structures.

 \begin{remark} Two names that we have actively tried to avoid are Haefliger structure and $\Gamma$-structure.
 The reason is that these terms are used to mean slightly different things across the literature.
+In particular, what Haefliger originally \cite{Haef2} called a $\Gamma$-structure, we just refer to as an equivalence class of $\Gamma^n$-cocycles.
+In turn, this is in one-to-one correspondence with an isomorphism class of principal $\Gamma^n$-bundles (\cref{ssec:PGBundles}). \end{remark}